-If you’re looking for fares to a particular destination, you can track prices.
+If you’re looking for fares to a particular destination, you can track flight prices.
 Simply enable the “track prices” feature.
-Google flights will monitor prices for you and send you email notifications.
+Google Flights will monitor prices for you and send you email notifications.

 How to find cheap flights when you’re travel dates are flexible

-Save money on airfare with Scott’s Cheap Flights
+Save money on airfare with Going (formerly Scott’s Cheap Flights)

-Even if your travel dates are only moderately flexible, you need to check out Going (which used to be Scott’s Cheap Flights.
+Even if your travel dates are only moderately flexible, you need to check out Going (which used to be Scott’s Cheap Flights).
 Setting up a bunch of Google Flights price tracking alerts will only get you so far.

-If you’re serious about scoring a good deal on airfare (the kind that will make all your friends jealous), I highly recommend you try a premium subscription to Scott’s Cheap Flights.
+If you’re serious about scoring a great deal on airfare (the kind that will make all your friends jealous), I highly recommend you try a subscription to Going.

 You’ll get amazing flight deals (including error fares) sent straight to your inbox with instructions on how to book directly with the airlines (no budget airlines or ultra-low-cost airlines like Frontier).

 Secret Flying will help you save money on flights

-If you are dead set on not spending money for premium flight deal alerts, then I recommend you download and set up the free Secret Flying app so you get notifications on your phone
+If you are dead set on not spending money for premium flight deal alerts, then I recommend you sign up for free alerts from Secret Flying.

 The Flight Deal

-Much like Secret Flying, The Flight Deal offers a totally free daily digest email with all their available `deals.
+Much like Secret Flying, The Flight Deal offers a free daily digest email with all their available deals.
 But unlike Secret Flying, The Flight Deal only notifies of fares from American airports.

 The Flight Deal offers two paid subscription options:

 - The Flight Deal Realtime is a paid annual subscription that sends real-time alerts on flight deals.
-Currently the service is only available from 17 major airports in the U.S. The price (as of January 2021) is $20 per year, just pennies per day.
+Currently, the service is only available from 17 cities in the U.S. The price (as of February 2024) is $20 per year, just pennies per day.

 How to fly cheaper when you have fixed travel dates

 I like to use Hopper when my travel dates aren’t flexible, but I have time or wiggle room to wait for the best prices (or at least for prices to improve) before I book.